iandennismiller/mueller-report/Readme.md

 - the page numbers in the footer do not match the DOJ PDF page numbers
 - the DOJ PDF appears to be derived from an optically-scanned copy and, consequently, there are visual artifacts in the PDF

-The [Open Source Mueller Report project](https://github.com/iandennismiller/mueller-report) is an effort to correct those technical limitations by providing a "clean room" reimplementation of the document from source code.
+[Open Source Mueller Report](https://github.com/iandennismiller/mueller-report) is an effort to correct those technical limitations by providing a "clean room" reimplementation of the document from source code.

 ## Features